 Along the way visit several monasteries, chortens and prayer wheels.
 Crossover suspension bridges festooned with prayer flags. as walk enters Sagarmatha National Park.
-Trek along the torrential Dudh Koshi River (the Milky River) until you reach the buzzing Namche Bazaar.
+Walk along the torrential Dudh Koshi River until you reach the buzzing Namche Bazaar.
 Namche is a Himalayan town with interesting shops, fabulous food, stunning views, and culture.
 Namche Bazaar is also a traditional trading hub and one of the highest permanently settled villages in the world.

-After acclimating at the lower elevations then heading towards scenic Tengboche and its impressive monastery. from here adventure leads to stunning Gorak Shep and the iconic Kala Patthar for a surreal view of the Himalayas.
+After acclimating at the lower elevations then heading towards scenic Tengboche and its impressive monastery.
+From Tengboche adventure leads to stunning Gorak Shep and the iconic Kala Patthar for a surreal view of the Himalayas.
 Kala Patthar is famous for its breathtaking view of glittering peaks including the Everest, Mt.
 Nuptse, Mt.
 Pumori, Mt.
 Lhotse, and Mt.
 Changtse.
-Here, you will also be able to view the majestic Khumbu Glacier, the famed Khumbu Icefall, the glacial rivers, and avalanche paths.
+Here, you will also be able to view the majestic Khumbu Glacier, the famed Khumbu Icefall, the glacial rivers and avalanche paths.

 Returning back from the high Himalayas, you shall explore the authentic lifestyle of the Sherpa community and get insider insight of the rich cultural heritage of these legendary people.
 Everest base camp short trek ends in Lukla before returning to the medieval capital city of Kathmandu.